rhythmx/qemuonrails/README.md

 # QEMU-on-Rails

-If you've used QEMU for much, you've created more shell scripts than you wanted to in order to manage it.
+If you've used QEMU for much, you've created more shell scripts than you've wanted to in order to manage it all.

+These tools provide a simple and reusable framework for a scriptable VM server.

-These tools attempt to be generic enough that you can make some small edits to these example templates and instantly have tools suitable enough to create auto-booting production VMs.
-But at the same time, the simple nature of these scripts doesn't get in the way of all the fancy QEMU developer sauce you don't get with "real" virtual machine managers.
+They attempt to be generic enough that you can make some small edits to these example templates and instantly have tools suitable enough to create auto-booting production VMs.
+At the same time, the simple nature of these scripts doesn't get in the way of all the fancy QEMU developer sauce you don't get with "real" virtual machine managers.

 ## Demos/Examples

-* `demo` - Arch Linux installer example with a 10G flat file disk and usermode networking
+* `alpine-aarch64` - AArch64 softcpu emulator running the Alpine Linux live cd
+* `alpine-i386` - i386 softcpu emulator running the Alpine Linux live cd (you probably want x86 on x86_64+kvm though)
-* `alpine_ppc` - PPC64 emulator running the Alpine Linux live cd
+* `alpine-ppc64` - PPC64 softcpu emulator running the Alpine Linux live cd
+* `alpine-x86_64` - x86_64/x86 (KVM Hypervisor) running the Alpine Linux live cd
 * `hugepages` - Quick example of using hugetlbfs for optimized guest memory
 * `lvmraid_vlanbridge` - More involved example showing an optimized LVM setup and the use of VLANFiltering with Linux bridging
 * `win10` - Windows 10 VM with some Hyper-V tuning

 # Getting Started

 Dependencies:
   * `GNU screen`
-  * `libreadline` (for rlwrap)
+  * `socat`, `libreadline` (for `monitor` command)
-  * `socat`

-More involved examples might require other tools.
+More involved features might require other tools.

 ## Standalone

-The `demo.sh` example downloads an Arch Linux installation cd and boots it with basic disk and networking.
+The `demo.sh` example downloads a Linux installation cd and boots it with basic disk and networking.

 Just run the `start` command like so, it'll format the disk and download the installer automatically: